 As a divorce solicitor specialising in resolving financial settlements, I spend a lot of time looking at business assets within financial court proceedings when it comes to family business and divorce.
 Many people assume that if they split up from their spouse that their business assets are ring fenced and won’t form part of the financial settlement.
 That isn’t the case.
 As part of the divorce proceedings the court can order the valuation of a business and order the sale or transfer of company shares, or it can force the company to come up with money to fund a settlement.
 It is therefore important to get specialist advice from a Manchester divorce solicitor on business assets within divorce proceedings.

-Things to know regarding family business and divorce:
+Tips for family business and divorce:

-- Assigning a correct value to the entire family business on divorce.
+- Assign a correct value to the entire family business on divorce.
 Should the business value be net assets, and if so, are the assets valued correctly in the business accounts?
 Or should the valuation be a multiple of profit, in which case is the profit over or under-stated in the accounts, and what is the correct multiple?
 Should the opinion of the business’s accountants be relied upon, or does an independent accountant need to be brought in;

 - Where a spouse is also an employee of the family business the spouse has rights and claims as an employee, as well as potential spousal maintenance claims;